jamesmskelsey/singlizer/readme.md

 All of the config entries are optional, but setting them to blank files will cause problems.

 ### Usage

+Use `singlizer init` to create an initial configuration file in the folder you are working in.
+Modify it to fit your needs.

 Example files.